open it

 • Skilled developers: DSPs require experienced and knowledgeable developers (who are in high demand) and often compete with each other when hiring.
 If DSPs must hire or utilise developers from different teams, this can cause development delays.

 • Relying on legislative and technical information: DSPs rely on timely legislative and/or technical information from the government (where applicable) on compliance changes to support their development.
-When this information is not available or it is delayed, DSPs need to invest more in development and testing.
+DSPs need to invest more in development and testing when this information is unavailable or changes are delayed.

 • Product lifecycles: DSP products will be in different stages of their lifecycles when compliance changes arise.
 The older the product, the more complex and expensive it can be to make updates.